zowe/community/Technical-Steering-Committee/guidelines/breaking-changes.md

 4. Web UI-specific non-breaking changes:

-    - Adding a new UI components that do not prevent existing components from being used.
+    - Adding a new UI components that do not prevent existing components from being used
-    - Adding a new icon or updates to the icon’s appearance that don’t alter its meaning.
+    - Adding a new icon or updates to the icon’s appearance that don’t alter its meaning
-    Updates to the icon’s appearance that don’t alter its meaning.
+    - Updates to the icon’s appearance that don’t alter its meaning
-    - Fixing defects that are preventing a UI component from functioning.
+    - Fixing defects that are preventing a UI component from functioning
-    - Fixing styling defects causing issues with legibility or display.
+    - Fixing styling defects causing issues with legibility or display
-    - Updating or expanding documentation.
+    - Updating or expanding documentation

+5. Configuration-specific non-breaking changes:

+    - Adding new file formats without removing existing ones
+    - Adding new properties that do not interfere with existing ones
+    - Correcting documentation about the meaning of a property to reflect how it has been being used
+    - Breaking changes in a new version of schema that are accompanied by functionality that enables using existing configuration files without any intervention (e.g. by automated migration during the update)

 ## Extension Compatibility